 If you are enrolled in a degree that has access to Table S, select the unit from the 'Table S Electives' collection.
 Select 'Continue' and then 'Confirm' your selection on the next screen.
 If your unit requires departmental permission, you will be prompted to complete a departmental permission application.

-If you are enrolled in a degree that does not have access to Table S you will need to apply for special permission.
-If your intended unit requires departmental permission, ensure that you address its requirements in your special permission application.
+If you are enrolled in a degree that does not have access to Table S you will need to submit an enquiry through the Unit of study selection issues form.
+If your intended unit requires departmental permission, ensure that you address its requirements when you submit our form.

 Find out more about selecting units in Sydney Student.